West Coast Council area

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work

 |West Coast Council area - All industries||2016||2011||Change|

-An analysis of the jobs held by the workforce in West Coast Council area in 2016 shows the three most popular occupations were:
+An analysis of the jobs held by the All industries workforce in the West Coast Council area in 2016 shows the three most popular occupations were:

 - Technicians and Trades Workers (385 local workers or 20.1%)

 - Machinery Operators And Drivers (359 local workers or 18.7%)

 - Labourers (273 local workers or 14.2%)

 In combination these three occupations accounted for 1,017 people in total or 53.0% of the All industries local workers.

 In comparison, Tasmania employed 13.9% as Technicians and Trades Workers; 6.3% as Machinery Operators And Drivers and 11.7% as Labourers.